ntuee-web-programming/112-1-unit2-twitter-clone/README.md

 ```

 2. Follow the instructions [here](https://orm.drizzle.team/docs/quick-postgresql/node-postgres) to setup drizzle
-   If you want to use [neon](https://neon.tech/)'s serverless postgresql, follow the instructions [here](https://orm.drizzle.team/docs/quick-postgresql/neon)
+   If you want to use [neon](https://neon.tech/)'s serverless Postgresql, follow the instructions [here](https://orm.drizzle.team/docs/quick-postgresql/neon)

-3. Copy paste other config files as needed
+3. Copy and paste other config files as needed

 ## Other tips and tricks